csibivili/diet-planner-wundergraph/README.md

 To consume the RapidApi I will use **WunderGraph**.
 - It provides a **type safe** way to interact with the api
-- and a **unified platform** where I will be able to wire other services as well (will be back to this point later).
+- and a **unified platform** where I will be able to wire other services as well (will be interesting later).

 ### Setup WunderGraph